Pascual Cervera y Topete: Service in Cuba

 As the admiral's flagship raised a white flag on the beach, the remaining two cruisers – Vizcaya and Colón – were pursued, with the former being destroyed around 11:00 while the latter made it fifty miles from Santiago before being grounded on a beach.
 After that, the American ships began rescue operations for the Spanish sailors of the destroyed squadron, and among those captured from the wreck of the Infanta Maria Teresa was Admiral Cervera.
 That afternoon, he made it onto the USS Iowa, where he and the other Spanish officers met with Captain Robley D. Evans and formally surrendered to them.
-Afterwards, Cervera and the rest of the captured prisoners were sent to Annapolis, where they were free to roam the United States Naval Academy and were greeted with cheers by Americans.
+Afterwards, Cervera and the rest of the captured prisoners were sent to Annapolis, where they were free to roam the U.S. Naval Academy and were greeted with cheers by Americans.
 The New York Times reported that he appeared to be "much affected by the genuineness and spontaneity of the feeling manifested."
 On August 20, he was offered freedom by the U.S. government on the condition that he would not take up arms against the United States, but he refused, saying that accepting conditional freedom was illegal by Spanish law, and did not return to Spain until September 1898.
 He gained popularity among both the Spanish and American public in the years after the war.